Treatments for pelvic organ prolapse include:

 Other risk factors include lifestyle causes such as occupations that involve prolonged standing or lifting, or straining conditions such as constipation.
 The pelvic organs lose their support as a result of these factors, and descend into the vagina, causing symptoms of prolapse such as bulging, dragging, or the feeling of sitting on a lump.

 Sometimes, women with pelvic organ prolapse have no signs or symptoms and are unaware they have it.
-Fortunately, it has little impact on their lives and normally goes away on its own.
-For example, uterine or vaginal prolapse can be diagnosed by chance during a smear test appointment.
+Fortunately, it has little impact on their life, for example, uterine or vaginal prolapse can be diagnosed by chance during a smear test appointment.

-For women who sense they have symptoms, here are several of them associated with pelvic organ prolapse:
+For women who have symptoms, here are several of them associated with pelvic organ prolapse:

 • Feeling of a lump in the vagina